shaggun/CustomVectorShader/README.md

 I'm using MaterialPropertyBlock to makes the changes, make sure you enable GPU instancing when you create your own materials, I didn't want to use an Update function to update the changes for a couple of properties, I wanted to take advantage of the property setter but as you know you cannot expose properties in Unity, only public fields, fortunately I stumbled upon an awesome asset called [Property Backing Field Drawer] it's free and it lets you expose properties as fields, you can find more info about it [here].

-**Requirements: Download [Property Backing Field Drawer] first if you want to reuse my script with exposed properties, otherwise you will get errors, if you only want to use the shader then it's not necessary.**
+**Requirements: Add [Property Backing Field Drawer] to your project if you want to reuse my script with exposed properties, otherwise you will get errors, if you only want to use the shader then it's not necessary.**

 **Tested with Unity 2018.2.0f2**